sara-nl/clouddocs/UvA-20180131/index.markdown

 ## Assignment

 [Master students eligible to earn 6 ECTS](http://hpc.uva.nl/Roadmaps/article/122/Distributed-systems-and-BigData-(6-ECTS)) must follow all the lectures and participate to all workshops associated to [UvA HPC Course](http://hpc.uva.nl/Workshops/).
-Access to the HPC Cloud service will remain available to the participants until the **10th Feb.
-2017**.
+Access to the HPC Cloud service will remain available to the participants for **1 week** after the course.
 The [HPC Cloud course assignment](assignment) needs to be deleivered by then via email to the facilitators: helpdesk@surfsara.nl (cc to markus.vandijk@surfsara.nl).

 </div>